knkrn5/Programming-Concepts/jsANDts/ts.md

 ## **Type Convertion is JS: -** _Number(), String(), Boolean() are built-in JavaScript constructor functions that convert a value to a number, string, or boolean at runtime._

+## **Type Extraction is TS: - _We can only use bracket-notation to extract any single property for the type or interface, we cannot use the dot-notation_

 ### **[🔗 Type vs Interface](./tslang/typeVSinterface.md)**

 ### **[🔗 Utility in ts](./tslang/tsUtilities.md)**